Skip to content

 Resources and permissions

 In Goiabada, you have the ability to define both resources and permissions.
 Each resource can have multiple permissions associated with it.
-Subsequently, you can assign these permissions to users, groups, or clients as needed.

 Scope